 Where to Backcountry Ski

 The Northeast features many great spots for backcountry skiers of any level.
-Both the AMC’s Cardigan Lodge and Pinkham Notch Visitor Center are surrounded by great trails for the new backcountry skier.
+AMC’s Cardigan Lodge, Highland Center, and Joe Dodge Lodge are surrounded by great trails for the new backcountry skier.
 Friendly and knowledgeable staff can inform you about the latest trail conditions.

 Backcountry downhill skiers who are new to the sport will enjoy the moderate and scenic Duke’s Trail at Cardigan Lodge.
 Later, consider tackling the steeper Alexandria Trail.
 From Pinkham Notch Visitor Center, backcountry downhill skiers ranging in ability from intermediate to expert enjoy the John Sherburne Ski Trail, a beautiful and exciting run that is similar in difficulty to an ungroomed black diamond at a resort.
 The smooth top section offers a good warmup before the steep descents begin.
 Backcountry downhill skiers looking to try a glade run should explore one of the Granite Backcountry Alliance glade zones in the vicinity of Pinkham Notch.
 Maple Villa in Bartlett, for example, features terrain for all abilities.